pgreen-ptrac/bulk-delete-clients/README.md

 # bulk-delete-clients
 API script to prompt the user for a list of tags then search an instance of PT and delete clients with corresponding tags.
 Clients can be selected for deletion based on 2 filter modes.

-Mode 1: Delete all clients that contain at least one of the selected tags Mode 2: Delete all clients that contain all of the selected tags
+* Mode 1: Delete all clients that contain at least one of the selected tags
+* Mode 2: Delete all clients that contain all of the selected tags

-IMPORTANT: Deleting clients is a very resource heavy operation.
+**IMPORTANT**: Deleting clients is a very resource heavy operation.
 Each delete operation takes ~20 seconds.
 Multiple delete operations in succession will increase this time and increase latency for all user actions in the platform.
 If this continues the time it takes to delete a client will surpass the request timeout threshold and the delete client operation will fail.

 # Requirements
 - [Python 3+](https://www.python.org/downloads/)